suwebdev/wats1030-static-website/README.md

 `apt-get install git`

 Since you do not plan to do any editing on the repository we are cloning, you don't actually need to configure Git.
 You also don't need to add your SSH key.
-However, since you're not trading keys between Github and your Droplet, you will need to use the HTTP clone URL when you clone repositories.
+However, since you're not trading keys between Github and your Droplet, you will need to use the HTTPS clone URL when you clone repositories.
 You can switch to this on Github.

 ### Clone Website Code
 This repository provides the code you will deploy on your Droplet.